 Wild cats are constantly on the move, searching for mates, prey and shelter.
 In Costa Rica, a country teeming with biodiversity and highways (more than 44,316 km of roads), vehicular collisions and habitat fragmentation are too common.
 Daniela Araya-Gamboa and her all female-team wake before dawn several days a week to count animal corpses on Costa Rican highways, including one stretch that sees an almost unimaginable four wild animal deaths per hour on average.
 In fact, over the past ten years, 500 wild cats have been killed on Costa Rican roads.

 But Costa Rica is an environmentally-conscious country, considered the gold standard for most wildlife conservation efforts.
 As coordinator for Panthera's Wild Cats Friendly Roads Project in Costa Rica, Araya-Gamboa puts herself at risk on dangerous roads to protect wild cats, including jaguars, pumas, margays, jaguarundis, ocelots and oncillas.
 Araya-Gamboa works collaboratively with the government and Vías Amigables con la Vida Silvestre Group to reverse this deadly trend.
-Solutions include collecting and sharing data on roadkill hotspots so that mitigation measures like road underpasses, retrofitting of culverts, arboreal crossings for wildlife and building wildlife crossing signs can be instituted.
+Solutions include collecting and sharing data on roadkill hotspots as well as measures like road underpasses, retrofitting of culverts, arboreal crossings for wildlife and building wildlife crossing signs.
 She has even created a WhatsApp channel to crowd-source data on roadkill — galvanizing citizen scientists to further wild cat conservation.
 Learn more about the threats posed by roadways.

 Although the threats to wild cat habitats vary widely across the globe, Panthera is committed to protecting these landscapes and the wild cats who call them home.
 Join us in protecting wild cats and these habitats, from rainforests to deserts to alpine forests.